 eCommerce PWA with Server-Side Rendering support and AMP conversion

-Schedule a consultative conversation now to learn how Layer0 can help you achieve sub-second page loads.
+Schedule a consultative conversation to learn how Edgio (Layer0) can help you achieve sub-second page loads.
 Click here!

-One major benefit of using SSR is in having an app that can be crawled and indexed properly by every search engine.
-This helps with SEO as well as with providing metadata to social media channels.
+One major benefit of using SSR has an app that can be crawled and indexed properly by every search engine.
+This helps with SEO and providing metadata to social media channels.

 SSR can also often help with performance because a fully loaded app is sent down from the server on the first request.
-For non-trivial apps though, your mileage may vary because SSR requires a setup that can get a bit complicated and it creates a bigger load on the server.
-Thankfully there are services and tools out there, like isomorphic frontends and Layer0 with SSR support out-of-the-box.
+For non-trivial apps, though, your mileage may vary because SSR requires a setup that can get a bit complicated and create a bigger server load.
+Thankfully there are services and tools, like isomorphic frontends and Layer0 with SSR support out-of-the-box.

 Edge computing is a networking philosophy focused on bringing computing closer to the source of data—and reducing latency and bandwidth use in the process.
-This can be implemented by the use of many different technologies.
+The use of many different technologies can implement this.
 Bringing computation closer to the network’s edge (a user’s computer, an IoT device, or an edge server) minimizes the amount of long-distance communication that has to happen between a client and server.

-To ensure faster page loads, CDNs store a cached version of your website in multiple geographical locations.
-Each such PoP contains a number of caching servers responsible for content delivery to visitors within its proximity.
+CDNs store a cached version of your website in multiple locations to ensure faster page loads.
+Each such PoP contains several caching servers responsible for content delivery to visitors within its proximity.

 Layer0 consistently delivers sub-500ms median page loads for large eCommerce websites with dozens of tags and scripts, not to mention dynamic pricing and real time inventory lookups.
-These speed gains are known to lead to 15-30% conversion lifts and better visibility, reach, and ultimately higher revenue.
+These speed gains are known to lead to 15-30% conversion lifts, better visibility, reach, and, ultimately, higher revenue.